Speaker | Time | Text |

 They've been burnt before. | ||

-Ukraine has signed peace deals in the past involving America, involving Russia, that have been broken, promises that have not been kept. | ||
+Ukraine has signed peace deals in the past involving America, involving Russia that have been broken, promises that have not been kept. | ||

 So people will want to see the details of this. | ||

-Russia occupies 20% of Ukrainian land. | ||
+Russia occupies twenty percent of Ukrainian land. | ||

-One-fifth of the territory has Russian troops on it. | ||
+One fifth of the territory has Russian troops on it. | ||

-They're going to have to negotiate what happens to that territory, who controls it. | ||
+They're going to have to negotiate what happens to that territory, who controls it, and also Russia also maintains its original aims of the war set out. | ||

-Vladimir Putin saying essentially he doesn't recognize Ukraine as a valid state, doesn't want it allied to the West, doesn't want it part of NATO, and doesn't want it militarily strong. | ||
+We were standing here three and a half years years ago, talking to you as the war started, Vladimir Putin saying essentially he doesn't recognize Ukraine as a valid state, doesn't want it allied with the West, doesn't want it part of NATO, and doesn't want it militarily strong. | ||

 So how are you going to bridge those important differences? | ||